-Mulberries improve immunity and metabolism, detoxify liver and kidney, and calms the nerves.
+Mulberries improve immunity and metabolism, detoxify the liver and kidney, and calms the nerves.

 These small fruits are tonic for blood.
-Mulberry fruit juice on regular intake, is beneficial in anaemia, sleeplessness, dizziness, and heart palpitation.
+Mulberry fruit juice on regular intake, is beneficial in anemia, sleeplessness, dizziness, and heart palpitation.

 Mulberries have laxative effect and are helpful in constipation cure.
 The fruits are eaten empty stomach with glass of water for treating the same.

 Mulberry fruits eating improves haemoglobin level and cleanses blood.